mrfrontend-development/2016-mrfrontend-website/README.md

 *Development*
 All the development files can be found in the /src folder.
+Base files are imported in style.scss.
+Page specific styles can be added in the sass/pages folder.
+These sass files get injected automatically by Gulp commands.

 *Gulp commands*
 - gulp - Make production build in /dist folder